viktoriaszabo-sz/website-project/README.md

 # website-project
 Team III - website project

-Contirbutors: Viktória Szabó, Shammi Ballewala, Fahimeh Gholami, Joonas Koskinen
+Contributors: Viktória Szabó, Shammi Ballewala, Fahimeh Gholami, Joonas Koskinen

 Insturctions:
   1. Clone from GitHub Desktop this repository and put create a folder for it.